ronnymarca81/adecco/README.md

 b.
 Drag and drop a list.

 ![drag and drop3](https://github.com/ronnymarca81/adecco/assets/107527808/977a499f-bece-4d31-8b5e-91e87f6760a7)
 c.
-List dragged and dropped as the first column that shows how its name is name can be modified .
+List dragged and dropped as the first column that shows how its name is name can be modified.

 ![drag and drop4](https://github.com/ronnymarca81/adecco/assets/107527808/750a7b1a-0c74-4d13-a404-2efb37350541)
 d.
 Drag and drop a task between the lists.

 ![mobile view](https://github.com/ronnymarca81/adecco/assets/107527808/872378d9-5308-41aa-82c2-2138dc214254)

 e.
 Mobile view showing the responsive design feature.

 ## To Sign Out: